Preterm labor and premature birth: Are you at risk?

 - Your water breaks

-When you see your provider, he may do a pelvic exam or an ultrasound to see if your cervix has started to thin out and open for labor.
+When you see your provider, he may do a pelvic exam or a transvaginal ultrasound to see if your cervix has started to thin out and open for labor.
+Your cervix is the opening to the uterus (womb) that sits at the top of the vagina (birth canal).
+A transvaginal ultrasound is done in the vagina instead of on the outside of your belly.
+Like a regular ultrasound, it uses sound waves and a computer to make a picture of your baby.
 If you’re having contractions, your provider monitors them to see how strong and far apart they are.
 You may get other tests to help your provider find out if you really are in labor.

 If you’re having preterm labor, your provider may give you treatment to help stop it.
 Or you may get treatment to help improve your baby’s health before birth.
 Talk to your provider about which treatments may be right for you.